-Students in grades 9-12 will have their Cumulative GPA based on a 4pt unweighted scale and a 100pt weighted scale printed on their report card.
+Students in grades 9-12 will have their Cumulative GPA based on a 5pt weighted scale printed on the their report card.
 This report card can be found in Skyward Family Access.

 Honors: Valedictorian, Salutatorian, Honor Graduates

 Honors: Valedictorian and Salutatorian